Medica Group of Hospitals lays the foundation for a healthy future during COVID-19

-Kolkata (West Bengal) [India] May 30 (ANI/BusinessWire India): Medica Group of Hospitals, the largest private hospital chain in Eastern India, hosted its first COVID-19 virtual discourse, highlighting the subject - "Adopt the new normal - Let's work together and build a safe and healthy future".
+Kolkata (West Bengal) [India], June 1 (ANI/BusinessWire India): Medica Group of Hospitals, the largest private hospital chain in Eastern India, hosted its first COVID-19 virtual discourse, highlighting, the subject - "Adopt the new normal - Let's work together and build a safe and healthy future".

 "While Medica Group of Hospitals is treating COVID positive patients we are also curing non-COVID critical patients equally.
 On average our occupancy goes up to 47 beds for COVID patients.
-We are also offering tele-referral system to reduce consultant entry into COVID wards and teleconsultation service to reduce volume of physical OPDs," commented Dr Roy on the infrastructural & operational changes.
+We are also offering tele-referral system to reduce consultant entry into COVID wards and teleconsultation service to reduce volume of physical OPDs," commented Dr Roy, while speaking on the infrastructural and operational changes.

 "Coronavirus is the successor of Severe Acute Respiratory Syndrome (SARS) which evolved in 2003 from China.
 This virus spreads primarily via respiratory droplets over 1.8m (6 feet).
 In early stage as the virus is of high compliance, we are using FiO2 (Inspired Oxygen Fraction) over PEEP (Positive end-expiratory pressure) during mechanical ventilation for better treatment.
-In Medica we are providing ARDS (Acute Respiratory Distress Syndrome) dose steroids and Hemofiltration system for providing better immunity to the COVID patients," conveyed Dr Aviral Roy, Consultant, Critical Care, Medica Superspecialty Hospital, about the salient features of the COVID -19 virus.
+In Medica we are providing ARDS (Acute Respiratory Distress Syndrome) dose steroids and Hemofiltration system for providing better immunity to the COVID patients," said Dr Aviral Roy, Consultant, Critical Care, Medica Superspecialty Hospital, while sharing few of the salient features of the COVID -19 virus.

 "The last two and a half months have been challenging for all of us.
 We have learnt and grown together in our endeavour to better serve our patients while keeping our healthcare workers safe.
 The constantly changing guidelines and new studies have kept us on our toes.
 We are getting 60:40 male and female ratio COVID patients at our hospital.
 We have already discharged 64 COVID patients," added Dr Tanmoy Banerjee.